 From Plain to Pretty: How to Jazz Up Ordinary Jewelry Findings

-An excerpt from Unexpected Findings: 50+ Clever Jewelry Designs Featuring Everyday Components, by Michelle Mach
+An excerpt about jewelry findings from Unexpected Findings: 50+ Clever Jewelry Designs Featuring Everyday Components, by Michelle Mach

 Just because you buy a plain jewelry finding doesn’t mean you’re stuck using it as is.
-Any mixed-media technique, from rubber-stamping to resin can add a unique touch to a finding.
+Any mixed-media technique, from rubber-stamping to resin can add a unique touch to jewelry findings.
 Try these low-tech options that don’t require specialized metalsmithing materials, such as a torch or jeweler’s saw:

 Use a hard-boiled egg, liver of sulfur, or a commercial blackening agent to darken bright metals such as sterling silver and copper.
 For brass or copper, a mix of salt water and vinegar potato chips, plus extra white vinegar, produces pretty greens overnight.
 After darkening your metals, you can use a polishing cloth or fine steel wool to highlight the raised areas on your metal.
 Rustic Wrappings by Kerry Bogert (Interweave 2012) contains several patina recipes.
 No matter which recipe you try, use a clean metal item without any sealants for better results.